 People who have returned from anywhere overseas, or have been in close contact with someone confirmed to have COVID-19, are required to self-isolate for 14 days.
 If you develop symptoms, including a fever and cough, you should immediately and urgently seek medical attention.

-Further information on COVID-19 what people can do to protect themselves and people they are caring for is available at www.health.gov.au or on 1800 020 080.
+Further information on COVID-19 and what people can do to protect themselves and the people they are caring for is available at www.health.gov.au or on 1800 020 080.

-On 21 March 2020, Minister for the National Disability Insurance Scheme (NDIS), Stuart Robert announced new measures to ensure essential support is in place for NDIS participants and providers through the COVID-19 outbreak.
+On 21 March 2020, Minister for the NDIS, Stuart Robert announced new measures to ensure essential support is in place for NDIS participants and providers through the COVID-19 outbreak.